darthwalsh/Austerity/README.md

 A nodejs web server for a popular deck-building board game.

-Try an alpha version at https://austerity.azurewebsites.net/ (Supports only 5 simultaneous connections.)
+~~Try an alpha version at https://austerity.azurewebsites.net/ (Supports only 5 simultaneous connections.)~~ Azure took down my account :\\

 ## Run it